 Cochrane and its directors face a crisis.
 Every decision has consequences.

-In 2016, Jeremy Hunt, Britain’s then Minister of Health stated that children’s mental health was the greatest point of failure of the NHS (12).
+In 2016, Jeremy Hunt, Britain’s then Minister of Health, stated that children’s mental health was the greatest point of failure of the NHS (12).
 As of 2016, senior personnel in NICE had a de facto policy of not sharing a platform with anyone who might state that their Guidelines were based on ghost written articles and were prepared without access to the data that outside observers in general assume underpin them.

 In 2018, children and their apparently deteriorating mental health was a regular and prominent feature in North American and European news features.
-BBC ran a primetime flagship television programmes (13) and radio programme (14) on the issue of children’s mental health and the use of antidepressant medicines.
+BBC ran a primetime flagship television programme (13) and radio programme (14) on the issue of children’s mental health and the use of antidepressant medicines.
 Both programmes were briefed on the contents of an article then in press (15), which outlined that as of 2018, it appears that every single one of the 30 RCTs of antidepressants undertaken in childhood depression, involving over 10,000 children, have been negative on their primary outcome measures, and all appear to show an excess of suicidal events on active treatment compared to placebo.
 Both programmes were made aware of data from the Centers for Disease Control (CDC) that despite the results of these studies, antidepressants now appear to be the most commonly used drugs by teenage girls except for oral contraceptives (16).

 Both programmes were told that Prozac (fluoxetine) had been licensed for use in paediatric depression by American and European regulators in 2001 on the back of two negative trials.
 The licensing took place before concerns about pediatric antidepressants became widely known in 2004.
 From 2004 onwards, regulators and guideline bodies have continued to state that the pediatric fluoxetine trials are positive, when in fact on their primary outcome measures they are negative and as with other treatments there is an excess of suicidal acts on fluoxetine compared to placebo – in one trial 34 suicidal acts on fluoxetine compared to three on placebo but these data are effectively hidden (17).